 There are those who say that a drop of water can change the ocean.
-In a certain sense, the same philosophy applies to reptiles in Galapagos.
+In a certain sense, the same philosophy applies to reptiles in the Galapagos Islands.
 Except that instead of a drop it’s a degree of temperature, and instead of an ocean its actually their gender.
 Science has revealed to us that temperature plays a crucial role in determining the gender of newborn reptiles.
-Galapagos is not exception to this rule, especially when to it comes to the likes of giant tortoises (a member of the Galapagos BIG15 group of iconic species that can be viewed on all our Galapagos itineraries) and several other reptiles in the Galapagos.
+Galapagos is no exception to this rule, especially when it comes to the likes of giant tortoises (a member of the Galapagos BIG15 group of iconic species that can be viewed on all our Galapagos itineraries) and several other reptiles in the Galapagos.

 As a result of laying their eggs underground (typically sand), Galapagos giant tortoises and marine iguanas do not regulate the incubation temperature of their eggs.
 This leaves the eggs up to the whim of the elements in terms of deciding what gender they end up as.
 Science has shown that warmer temperatures during the incubation period tend to display an increased number of female hatchlings.
 Cooler temperatures, on the other hand, show greater levels and numbers of males.

 A good mnemonic for remembering the difference between the two is by simply thinking “hot babes and cool dudes.”